kirenz/course-template/_sources/docs/project-description.md

 (report)=
 ## Report

-Your final report must be completed in the `report.ipynb` file (see folder `reports/`) and must be reproducible.
+Your final report has to be created in the `report.ipynb` file (see folder `reports/`) and must be reproducible.
 Assume that it will be used to communicate your results to other data analysts who are interested in your findings.

 All team members should contribute to the GitHub repository, with regular meaningful commits.

-**You also need to submit the HTML of your final report on Moodle** (the HTML you submit must match the files in your GitHub repository *exactly*).
+**You also need to submit the HTML of your final report in Moodle** (the HTML you submit must match the files in your GitHub repository *exactly*).

 The mandatory components of the report are below.
 You are free to add additional sections as necessary.
 The report, including visualizations, should be **no more than 10 pages long.** There is no minimum page requirement; however, you should comprehensively address all of the analysis and report.